Purchase the Day Trips and Hidden Places Around Rochester books

 Read the latest Rochester This Week on Substack

 March in Rochester lives in the in-between.
-Winter still lingers, but the region begins to stir—sap runs in the sugar maples, geese fill the skies, waterfalls surge with snowmelt, and locals start thinking ahead to warmer days.
-It’s a month for layering up, staying indoors when needed, and savoring the earliest hints of what’s to come.
+Winter still lingers, but the region begins to stir—sap runs in the sugar maples, migrating birds fill the skies, waterfalls surge with snowmelt and rainfall, and locals start thinking ahead to warmer days.
+It’s a month for savoring the earliest hints of what’s to come.

 1. Celebrate Maple Season Across the Region